gsg-K1-FC/twitter-clone-mariam/README.md

-# twitter-clone-mariam
- oreo website  :A social networking site that allows a user to have short posts of up to 300 characters called tweets.
-It also allows the user to send messages between his friends.
-The user can follow other people and see their tweets, like them and share them.
+#Oreo-clone-mariam
+Oreo site: Its purpose is to publish tweets.

+The site allows the user to post his tweets with the addition of the picture, and like other tweets, it is also possible to share the tweet